 Press releases can also be a tool in online reputation management if you choose to include your brand name in the title.
 This is because when users search for your brand name in Google, many of the newspapers that publish your press release will show up high in the SERPs.
 This is advantageous because it allows your company to craft its own brand narrative.

 Press releases are very costly, which is the main reason for any controversy on their merit.
 If everyone who could afford to send a press release did so, it would dilute the overall value.
 Press releases have undoubtedly lost some authority over the years as so many businesses use them for self-promotion, and Panda updates target thin content.
 However, if you’re sending a press release with newsworthy content and not spam, then this will not work against you.
 Note that the cost suggests they are not the best tactic for very small budgets.

 Duplicate content also comes into play in any discussion about potential downfalls of press releases.
 Since the media outlets that pick up your press release are syndicating the text, links will be coming in from identical content pieces.
 Because of the nature of press releases, this means that each link will be worth less than inbound links from unique content.
 That being said, the added domain authority of the news sites still makes it worthwhile to distribute.

-In conclusion, if you use press releases for the purpose they were intended for, you can benefit your SEO campaign and brand reputation.
+In conclusion, if you use press releases for the purpose they were intended for, you can benefit your SEO campaign, your overall digital marketing strategies, and your brand reputation.